Many cannot start their day off until they have had a cup of coffee. As for me, I always start my morning with a cup of hot green tea.

 2. Antioxidant Powers

-Since it is composed of catechin, a molecule of the flavonoid’s family with strong antioxidant powers.
+It is composed of catechin, a molecule of the flavonoid’s family with strong antioxidant powers.
 Green tea acts on the free radicals present in the body that are harmful to our health.
 The catechins present in 50% of the beverage reduces or blocks the oxidation of certain chemical substances.

 Thanks to this cardio-protective action, drinking green tea regularly reduces the risk of contracting cardiovascular disease.
 Regular consumption of 3 cups a day would reduce the risk of contracting a heart attack by 11%.
 The antioxidant effects of green tea are also believed to prevent aging and osteoporosis.